Overview

 Step 4: Cycling FTP and Power Training Zones

-Functional Threshold Power (FTP) is the highest average power (in watts) a cyclist can sustain for approximately one hour.
-Since a true 60-minute maximal test is difficult to pace and mentally taxing, FTP is commonly estimated from a shorter, more practical 20-minute maximal effort:
+Functional Threshold Power (FTP) is the highest average power, in watts, a cyclist can sustain for approximately one hour.
+A true 60-minute maximal test is difficult to pace and mentally taxing, so FTP is commonly estimated from a shorter, more practical 20-minute maximal effort instead:

-Once FTP is known, training intensity is typically divided into the 7 Coggan power zones โ Active Recovery, Endurance, Tempo, Lactate Threshold, VO2 Max, Anaerobic Capacity, and Neuromuscular Power โ each defined as a percentage range of FTP, giving a structured way to target specific physiological adaptations in training.
+Once FTP is known, training intensity is typically divided into the 7 Coggan power zones, Active Recovery, Endurance, Tempo, Lactate Threshold, VO2 Max, Anaerobic Capacity, and Neuromuscular Power, each defined as a percentage range of FTP.
+That gives you a structured way to target specific physiological adaptations in training.

 The Cycling FTP Calculator takes your 20-minute test average power and returns both the estimated FTP and the full 7-zone breakdown in watts.